oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 ```

 #### Accessing static fields
-While static fields are shown whenever we print an instance of an object sometimes we just want to see the value of
-a specific static field.
+While static fields are shown whenever we print an instance of an object sometimes, we just want to see the value of a specific static field.
 ```text
 (gdb) p 'java.math.BigDecimal::BIG_TEN_POWERS_TABLE'
 $23 = (_z_.java.math.BigInteger[] *) 0x132b95
 ```
-To get a list of all static fields use
+To get a list of all static fields, use:
 ```text
 (gdb) info variables ::
 ```

 #### Inspecting `.class` Objects
-For every Java type in the image there exists an easy way to access its class object (aka the hub).
+For every Java type in the image, there exists an easy way to access its class object (aka the hub).
 ```text
 (gdb) info types PrintStream
 All types matching regular expression "PrintStream":